TheCSharpAcademy/CodeReviews.MVC.Movies/MVC.Movies.Ananttuli/README.md

 # MovieManager Film.io

-Add, Update, View, Search and Delete movies
+- Add, Update, View, Search and Delete movies
+- Movies can be linked to multiple genres and actors

 ## Run locally